awareframework/aware-client/README.md

 ```

 # Contributing
-If you would like to contribute to AWARE-Light, please contact Dr [Simon D'Alfonso](https://findanexpert.unimelb.edu.au/profile/180658-simon-d'alfonso)  or Dr [Vassilis Kostakos](https://people.eng.unimelb.edu.au/vkostakos/).
+If you would like to contribute to AWARE, please contact Dr [Simon D'Alfonso](https://findanexpert.unimelb.edu.au/profile/180658-simon-d'alfonso)  or Dr [Vassilis Kostakos](https://people.eng.unimelb.edu.au/vkostakos/).

 # App features